Conditions for Darwinian evolution in compartmentalized autocatalytic reaction networks: Discussion

 Furthermore, extending our present theoretical analysis to multistable systems that can encode more than 1 bit of information, and to more complex autocatalytic systems consisting of cores and peripheries, is feasible.
 The \emph{Azoarcus} system can guide such theoretical extensions, but we expect our core results to remain the same for such more complex reaction systems, provided the current experimental system can enhance differential fitness among the variants.

-The condition for bi/multistability of autocatalytic systems has been previously discussed in the context of self-reproduction and the origins of life.
-For example, Giri-Jain~\cite{giri2012origin} found a class of ACSs that exhibit bistability under CSTR conditions, with one state growing and the other a non-growing state~\cite{matsubara2016optimal}.
-Remarkably, their network model also needs two steps to show bistability (if mass-action kinetics is assumed), like the \emph{Azoarcus} system coupled to metabolic reactions.
-Note that the bistability in their model needs high catalytic efficiency of self-catalysts (e.g., $10^4$ order of magnitude) \footnote{This type of bistability: low and high catalyst concentration states, also could appear in our model if the background reaction rate is small enough (nearly zero).
-However, such bistability is easily destroyed under the SD protocol unless the interval is very short.}.
-It is noteworthy that our model exhibits bistability even with relatively low efficiency of catalysts (or equivalently, with a high rate of background reactions), which is more plausible for a prebiotic scenario.
+The conditions for bistability and multistability in autocatalytic systems have been previously discussed in the context of self-reproduction and the origins of life.
+For example, Giri et al.~\cite{giri2012origin} found a class of ACSs that exhibit bistability under CSTR conditions, with one state growing and the other a non-growing state~\cite{matsubara2016optimal}.
+Remarkably, their network model also requires two steps to exhibit bistability (under mass-action kinetics), as does the \emph{Azoarcus} system coupled to metabolic reactions.
+Note that bistability in their model requires a high catalytic efficiency of self-catalysts (e.g., on the order of $10^4$). \footnote{This type of bistability, low and high catalyst concentration states, also appears in our model if the background reaction rate is small enough (nearly zero).
+However, such bistability is easily destroyed under the SD protocol unless the interval is very short}.
+It is noteworthy that our model exhibits bistability even with relatively low catalyst efficiency (or, equivalently, a high rate of background reactions), which is more plausible in a prebiotic scenario.
 Note that some previous studies have shown that heredity of composition can arise even in the absence of bistability due to differences in reproduction rates and competition between compartments~\cite{segre2000compositional, kaneko2002kinetic, doulcier2020eco}.
 However, such mechanisms require fine-tuning of protocol parameters, such as compartment size, and it is not clear whether the compositional states can be sustained long enough for selection pressures to act on them~\cite{vasas2010lack}.
 In contrast, we demonstrated that compositional information in our models is robustly inherited within a single lineage of compartments across a wide range of kinetic constants and protocol parameters.